Origin of neo-liberalism

 Walter Lippmann, diplomat, journalist and essayist provided neo-liberalism with its theoretical matrix in 1937 with his latest title «The good society“.
 This book is the result of a long political meditation integrating many influences.
 Very early he took a stand against Herbert Spencer and his ultra-liberal excesses: “Laisser-faire”, less state, eugenics (Social Darwinism).
 He believed that the industrial revolution, with its new technologies and the acceleration of flows, has created a maladjustment that explains the social and political pathologies aggravated by “Laisser-faire“.
 Political action must therefore be rethought as an artificial, continuous and invasive intervention on the human species in order to readapt it to the demands of the new environment.

-It was then that he came across one of the greatest American thinkers: John Dewey, who did not share his conception of “experimentation” at all!
+Many years earlier he came across one of the greatest American thinkers: John Dewey, who did not share his conception of “experimentation” at all!
 The conflict over democracy and the meaning of the Darwinian revolution has opposed these two men for decades.
-While J.D. sees an evolution starting from the bottom i.e. from the collective intelligence of the peoples, W.L. despises the uncultured “masses” and defends a change from top down with the famous experts.
+While J.D. saw an evolution starting from the bottom i.e. from the collective intelligence of the peoples, W.L. despised the uncultured “masses” and promoted a change from top down with the famous experts guiding the process.

 Adapting the humankind to the Great society